 If you’re after impressive windmills, then Schiedam is your place.
-Schiedam is home to some of the largest windmills in the whole world.
-The purpose of these huge windmills was to grind grain, as they used this to produce Jenever – making it a famous city in terms of producing Jenever.
-You can learn all about this inside one of the windmills (De Neiuwe Palmboom), which has been transformed into a museum.
+Schiedam is home to some of the highest windmills in the whole world — equal to eleven floors high!
+The purpose of these huge windmills was to grind grain, as they used this to produce Jenever — making it a famous city for the product.
+You can learn all about this inside one of the windmills (De Walvisch), which has been transformed into a museum.

 Haarlem is another beautiful city sporting an iconic windmill.
 The windmill has been around since the 18th century but was completely destroyed in a storm in the 1930s.
 It was later rebuilt and made into a museum which tells you about the Netherlands and windmills and how these transformed the country.
 Not only is the windmill great to visit, but Haarlem itself is beautiful and is well worth a visit.

 So if you haven’t been there already, it’s not too far from Amsterdam (if you’re a tourist), so go!

 Looking for windmills in Amsterdam?
 Here you can find De Gooyer, which is one of Amsterdam’s most famous windmills.
 It was built in the early 16th Century, so it’s certainly old.
 It’s not in the place where it was first built, as it has been moved around Amsterdam.
 You’ll find the windmill turning on the first Saturday of the month, so it’s the perfect time to see it in action while on your Saturday morning walk.